AlanLeverenz/liri-node-app/README.md

 ## Technologies
-Here are the NPM modules, databases, console.log output, and functions used by this app:
+Here are the NPM modules, databases, functions, and console.log used by this app:

 #### NPM Modules
 * node-spotify-api